dominant-strategies/quai-docusaurus/docs/develop/networks.md

 QUAI on the testnet has no real value and thus testing deployments, interactions, and smart contracts are virtually free.
 As testnet QUAI has no value, there are _no markets_ to purchase testnet tokens.

 Developers looking to test can easily mint testnet QUAI from the [testnet faucet](https://faucet.quai.network).
-Faucets generally are a simple web interfaces that you can input an address where you'd like tokens to be sent.
+Faucets generally are a simple web interfaces which you can input an address where you'd like tokens to be sent.
 Additionally, you can spin up a miner and mine blocks to acquire testnet QUAI tokens.

 The Quai Network testnet is named `colosseum` as it's where network upgrades go to "fight it out" prior to being pushed up to mainnet.
 To point your node and miner to testnet, you'll have to edit your `network.env` file to: